RebornBeat/AEVOR/new-whitepaper.md

 # 15. TEE-as-a-Service Infrastructure: Complete Serverless Web3 Platform

-## Introduction: Revolutionary Web3 Infrastructure Through TEE-Secured Services
+## Revolutionary Web3 Infrastructure Through TEE-Secured Services

 TEE-as-a-Service represents AEVOR's most comprehensive innovation in decentralized infrastructure, transforming how developers build, deploy, and scale Web3 applications by providing complete serverless capabilities with hardware-backed security guarantees.
 This infrastructure demonstrates how blockchain technology can evolve beyond simple smart contract execution to become the foundation for sophisticated digital services that rival and exceed traditional cloud platforms while maintaining the decentralization, security, and ownership principles that make blockchain systems fundamentally superior to centralized alternatives.